hadakoi/cryptonite_taskphase_Aryan/TaskPhase2/Cryptography/picoCTF/Flag_Printer.md

 normal interpolation was slow, thus to speed it up, looked for faster interpolation algorithms online

-I found quicker ways to solve this specific function using ``fast-interpolation`` algorithim found on stack overflow that uses a tree to solve this function.
+I found quicker ways to solve this specific function using ``fast-interpolation`` algorithim found on stack overflow and github that uses a tree to solve this function.

 I stole that and tweaked it